Skip to page content

 A fire and rescue service must:

-3. develop a prevention strategy and plan with the flexibility to proactively respond and adapt to the changing needs of its community, and for this to be supported by a named lead for prevention from within the service;
+2. aligned with its CRMP, develop a Prevention Strategy and plan with the flexibility to proactively respond and adapt to the changing needs of its Community , and for this to be supported by a named lead for prevention from within the service;

-4. recruit, train, and develop employees and volunteers, working with others where relevant, to establish and maintain a competent and professional prevention workforce.
-This includes being qualified in accordance with relevant legislation and requirements for example safeguarding;
+4. recruit, train, and develop employees and volunteers, working with Others where relevant, to establish and maintain a competent and professional prevention workforce.
+This includes being qualified in accordance with relevant legislation and requirements for example Safeguarding and Home Fire Safety Visits;

-7. utilise and share accurate and consistent data and intelligence, from a variety of sources to support evidence-based decision making and the deployment of appropriate resources for prevention activities;
+7. utilise and share accurate and consistent data and intelligence across teams, from a variety of sources to support evidence-based decision making and the deployment of appropriate resources for prevention activities;

 8. demonstrate how it monitors and evaluates the effectiveness and efficiency of its prevention activity;